dappnode/DAppNodeDocs/docs/user/install/script.md

 ## Reboot

-To finalize the installation once it has finished completing, reboot your machine:
+To finalize the installation once it has finished completing, reboot your machine (you might need to do this twice):

 ```bash
 shutdown -r now